A misunderstood destination, which unfortunately has to fight with many prejudices and was literally made as for kitesurfing.

 Well suited here is Durrës.
 From there you have about 2 hours north to Velipoja beach and about 2 hours south to Orikum.

 The best place to fly is Tirana, the capital of Albania.
 Here you have several options.
-Either you simply book a package tour* or you look for a suitable apartment at Airbnb* or booking*or you look for several accommodations that you can drive to.
+Either you simply book a package tour*or you can look for a suitable apartment on Airbnb* or Booking*or find several accommodations that you can travel to.

 Tip